 Koelbel - 431

-Dr. Sabrina D. Volpone is an assistant professor in the Organizational Leadership division at the University of Colorado’s Leeds School of Business.
+Dr. Sabrina D. Volpone is an associate professor in the Organizational Leadership division at the University of Colorado’s Leeds School of Business.
 She earned her Ph.D. in Human Resource Management from the Fox School of Business at Temple University.
 At the Leeds School of Business she is the doctoral program coordinator for the Organizational Leadership and Information Analytics division and also runs the Diversity and Identity (DI&ID) Management Research Lab (see the work we are doing at the DI&ID lab here!).

 Dr. Volpone’s research focuses on diversity management and identity management in organizations.
 Specifically, she use both qualitative and quantitative methods to understand how organizations manage their diverse workforces and how diverse individuals flourish through the management of their identities at work.
 This work focuses on examining the workplace experiences of traditionally under-represented employees, as she has work on the topics of diversity and identity management published in the context of race, gender, disability, sexual orientation and immigrant status.

 Her research has been published (or will soon appear) in peer-reviewed journals such as the Academy of Management Journal, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Personnel Psychology, among others.
 This work has been featured by CNN Business, CNBC, The Boston Globe, and has received international press coverage through the Toronto Star, ABC News Australia, and coverage from the London School of Economics.
 She presents her research at professional conferences, including the Academy of Management (AOM), the Society of Industrial and Organizational Psychology (SIOP), and the American Psychological Association (APA).